-Similar to EL, the size of the decline in SEL is gradual compared with Section IV.A.5.a.
+Similar to EL, the size of the decline in SEL is gradual compared with (i).
 Furthermore, the area where the curve is convex is further to the right compared with EL.
 This is because the decline in EaD has a stronger influence on SEL than on EL.
 Ultimately SEL converges to 0.95 when there are no new loans.

-As for UL (i.e., SEL - EL), because the variations in EL are less than those in SEL, UL has essentially the same shape as SEL.
+As for UL (= SEL - EL), because the variations in EL are less than those in SEL, UL has essentially the same shape as SEL.

-B. Cases Where D- Is -1 or -2
+(2) Cases where $D{-}$ is -1 or -2

-Thus far, we have assumed that $D{-} = 0$ , where no loan demand arises from declines in a firm's asset value.
-We now investigate the changes in risk when $D{-}$ is -1 or -2, assuming "increased borrowings following a decline in a firm's asset value," which poses higher risk to banks.
-Here, the settings of all the parameters other than $D{-}$ are left unchanged to observe the influence from changes in $D{-}$ .
-Figure 6 presents the simulation results.
+Thus far we have assumed that $D-=0$ , where no loan demand arises from declines in a firm's asset value.
+We now investigate the changes in risk when $D-$ is -1 or -2 assuming "increased borrowings following a decline in a firm's asset value", which poses higher risk to banks.
+Here, the settings of all the parameters other than $D-$ are left unchanged to observe the influence from changes in $D-$ .
+Chart 6 presents the simulation results.